 Knowing this information provides insights into whether the conversations are positive, neutral or negative.
 It also lets you identify whether the conversation is about an opinion on your brand, someone sharing news about it, as well as if people are discussing marketing offers, giving suggestions for improvements or new products, offering appreciation of their interactions with your brand or complaints.

 Brand24 is a sentiment analysis tool which collects and analyze pieces of writing including predefined keywords in real time.
 It lets you set up alerts which can trigger if there is a negative comment made about your brand, allowing you to respond quickly and diffuse potentially damaging situations.

 Social media analytics have the power to reveal potent opportunities to increase your engagement.
 Reference the right data to increase the efficiency of your marketing activities and you’ll start to see true value in your ROI.

 Start using Beacon today if you really want to understand how to analyse social media marketing.
-Get your free trial now.
+Get your no obligation demo now.